Hunter87ff/git-bash-themes/README.md

 # git-bash-themes

-Bash/zsh inspired themes for Git Bash on Windows that enhance your terminal experience with custom colors, fonts, layouts and command aliases.
+Bash/zsh inspired themes for Bash on Windows and Linux that enhance your terminal experience with custom colors, fonts, layouts and command aliases.

 ## Features
 - Easy installation and setup